02 Oct The Mystery of Jesus’ Birth

 Psalms 118:21,24-26, “I will praise You, for You have answered me, and have become my salvation (Yeshua).
 This is the day the Lord has made; We will rejoice and be glad in it.
 Save now, I pray, O Lord; O Lord, I pray, send now prosperity.
 Blessed is he who comes in the name of the Lord!
 We have blessed you from the house of the Lord.”
 Amen

-The Hebrew word for salvation is Yeshua, and Yeshua translated into English is Jesus!
+The Hebrew word for salvation is Yeshua (Strong’s # 3468), and Yeshua translated into English is Jesus.
 He is our salvation!
 Also, as they were commanded to rejoice, the texts states, “the voice of rejoicing and salvation (Yeshua) is in the tabernacles of the righteous.”
-Yeshua is in the tabernacle of the righteous (you and me)!
-Some Bibles have tents or booths, which is a synonym for tabernacle (Hebrew Strong’s Dictionary #4908).
+Praise the Lord, Yeshua is in the tabernacle of the righteous (you and me)!
+Some Bibles have tents or booths, which is a synonym for tabernacle (Strong’s #4908).
 Clearly, this is a direct reference to the Feast of Tabernacles.

 Luke 2:21, “And when eight days were completed for the circumcision of the Child, His name was called Yeshua, the name given by the angel before He was conceived in the womb.”

-If Messiah was born during the Feast of Tabernacles (Tishri 15-21), and He was circumcised on the eighth day, then He was born on Tishri 15, the first day of the feast!
-Please note, Messiah came to fulfill “every jot and tittle” of the Torah and the Biblical prophets (Matthew 5:17-18), including Abraham’s covenant of circumcision (Genesis 17).
+Since Messiah was born during the Feast of Tabernacles (Tishri 15-21), and He was circumcised on the eighth day, then He was born on Tishri 15 (In 2017, Oct.
+4 evening to Oct 5 evening), which is the first day of the Feast of Tabernacles.
+Please note, Messiah came to fulfill “every jot and tittle” of the Torah and the biblical prophets (Matthew 5:17-18), including Abraham’s covenant of circumcision, which required all males to be circumcised on the eighth day (Shmini Atzeret – Eternal life) (See Genesis 17).

-Make no mistake, the 8th day circumcision law and the 8th day of Shmini Atzeret (eternal life) is not by coincidence!
-Yeshua fulfilled the covenant of circumcision on the 8th day, Shmini Atzeret, symbolizing that eternal life is only through him!
-(We will discover Shmini Atzeret, which symbolizes “eternal life” (Chayim Lanetzach), on October 24th (Tishri 22).
+Make no mistake, the 8th day circumcision law and the 8th day of Shmini Atzeret (eternal life) is not by coincidence.
+Yeshua fulfilled the covenant of circumcision on the 8th day, Shmini Atzeret, symbolizing that eternal life is only through Him!
+(We will discover Shmini Atzeret, which symbolizes “eternal life” (Chayim Lanetzach), on October 9th.